 The primary actions of aldosterone cause the kidneys, gut, and salivary/sweat glands to affect electrolyte balance.
 Aldosterone stimulates reabsorption of sodium and secretion of potassium and hydrogen ions, which influences water retention or loss affecting blood volume and blood pressure.
 Renin is produced by the kidneys in response to renal sympathetic activity, decreased intrarenal blood pressure, or decreased sodium.
 Renin cleaves angiotensinogen into angiotensin I. Angiotensin I is converted to angiotensin II by the angiotensin-converting enzyme (ACE).
 Angiotensin II acts on the adrenal cortex, causing it to release aldosterone.

 It is important to determine if the patient has a history of adrenal insufficiency.
-If the patient is on chronic steroids, it is important to ascertain whether the patient has been compliant.
-Other useful elements of the history include any recent illnesses, surgeries, traumatic injuries, or other stressors.
+If the patient is on chronic steroids, it is important to know whether the patient has been compliant or not.
+Other useful elements of the history include any recent illnesses, surgeries, traumatic injuries or other stressors.

-Patients in acute adrenal crisis most often have prominent nausea, vomiting, and vascular collapse.
-They may be in shock and appear cyanotic and confused, delirious, or lethargic.
+The salient feature of patients in acute adrenal crisis is circulatory collapse.
+They might have symptoms like nausea, vomiting, fever and lower chest/ abdominal pain along with the low blood pressure.
+They may appear cyanotic due to shock.
+Sometimes the patients are confused, delirious, or lethargic.
 Abdominal symptoms may take on features of an acute abdomen.
 Patients may have hyperpyrexia, with temperatures reaching 105 F or higher, and may be comatose.
 In acute adrenal hemorrhage, the patient can deteriorate with sudden collapse, abdominal or flank pain, and nausea with or without hyperpyrexia.

 It is important to keep an Addisonian crisis on the differential in cases of shock.